 A person who is completing professional work experience or training as part of, or in conjunction with, higher education and training.
-Any work completed by an intern should be done at the benefit to the intern, not the business hiring.
+Any work completed by an intern should be done at the benefit of the intern, not the business hiring.
 Please visit the Fair Work Australia website for more information on this.

 Remuneration & Duration

-We recommend that all interns are paid at least minimum wage, however if your internship is unpaid, all necessary equipment should be provided and expenses for travel and lunch should be provided.
+We recommend all interns are paid at least minimum wage, however if your internship is unpaid, all necessary equipment should be provided and expenses for travel and lunch should be covered.
 Internships should have clear start and end dates, with flexibility around days required and study periods.
-Internships should generally not be full time unless they are short intensives for up to a month.
+Internships should generally not be full-time unless they are short intensives for up to a month.
 Unpaid internships posted on Pedestrian Jobs must have a maximum duration of 3 months or 200 hours, whichever is first.

 Tasks and Responsibilities

 For paid internships, tasks and responsibilities should be in line with their experience and expertise.
-For unpaid internships, the intern may do some productive activities as part of a learning experience, training or skill development, but it should not be work that would otherwise be done by an employee or is work that the business or organisation has to do.
+For unpaid internships, the intern may do some productive activities as part of a learning experience, training or skill development, but it should not be work that would otherwise be done by a paid employee or is work that the business or organisation has to do.
 Fair Work Australia states that an unpaid internship should never require the intern to have any previous experience or expertise.
 Please visit the Fair Work Australia website for more information on this.